XQueryInstitute/shakespeare-search/README.md

 # XQuery Institute Demo Application

 This is an XQuery application for searching the plays of Shakespeare.
+Tesgint making changes.

 ## Getting started